 TC subclass 4.C includes fatty-acyl-coenzyme A ligases that activate fatty acids for lipid biosynthesis and may function in transport via group translocation.
-Each of the three species contains one member of this family.
+All three species each contains one member of this family.
 GBLAST revealed more fatty-acylcoenzyme A ligases in all three leptospires, but the absence of transmembrane segments in addition to an unproven transport function in leptospires warranted their exclusion from our analyses.

 All three Leptospira species have proteins belonging to TC subclass 4.D, probable group translocating glycosyl transferases.
-L. borgpetersenii and L. biflexa encode four, whereas L. interrogans encodes three.
+L. interrogans and L. biflexa encode three, whereas L. borgpetersenii encodes four.
 Proteins in this family have demonstrated exopolysaccharide synthesis activities thought to be coupled to polysaccharide secretion [38].
-As exopolysaccharides can contribute to biofilm formation, all three leptospires likely benefit from the presence of these proteins for both free-living and host colonization purposes.
+As exopolysaccharides can contribute to biofilm formation, all three leptospires likely benefit from the presence of these proteins, for both free-living and host colonization purposes.